ra9hur/Udacity-SDC-Docker-GPU/README.md

 # Sanity check

-1. Check opencv3.
+1. Check opencv3 for term 1.
 Run "Lane Finding Demo" as in the following link

 	https://medium.com/self-driving-cars/lane-finding-demo-bd834d7928a9#.i32ooenzi